nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 If present, the code will look for the property block and calculate the requested properties.
 For example, `property 5` will calculate properties on the current geometry every 5 steps.
+Default: 0 (e.g properties are not computed)

 ### TDDFT: How often to peform TDDFT calculation as part of the MD simulation

 If present, the code will look for the tddft block and calculate the absorption spectrum.
 For example, `tddft 5` will perform tddft calculations on the current geometry every 5 steps.
+Default: 0 (e.g tddft is not run)

 ## Sample input files